 Central government has significant influence over the general operations of the Council - it is responsible for providing the statutory framework, within which the Council operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. council tax bills, housing benefits).
-Grants received from government departments are set out in the subjective analysis in Note 30 on reporting for resources allocation decisions.
-Grant receipts outstanding at 31 March 2016 are shown in Note 30.
+There are no significant outstanding grant receipts at 31 March 2017.